orm81zp/project-BabyYodaBot/README.md

 [optional]                - optional argument

 List of arguments:
-name (unique)             - equivalent to "a-zA-Z0-9_.-", no spaces.
-Example: Max, J.Brain, Tom-1
-phone                     - can start with + and consist of 12 digits.
-Example: +380630000001
-birthday                  - a valid date, equivalent to "DD.MM.YYYY", future's date not accepted.
+name (unique)             - from 1 to 30 characters.
+Example: Max, John Doe, Tom 1 phone                     - can start with + and consist of 12 digits.
+Example: +380630000001 birthday                  - a date, equivalent to "DD.MM.YYYY", future's date not accepted.
 Example: 24.06.2001 email                     - a valid email address.
 Example: max101@gmail.com search value              - case-insensitive characters.
 Example: hello world birthday range            - days range (7 by default) or a date (DD.MM).
 Example: 14, 15.02